WORK IN PROGRESS. There are no tracklist nor material sequence known for that short lived project so we tried to gather and organize songs that could fit the timeline and the vibe of the project, leftover tracks from All Eyez On Me and from Outlaw Immortalz : Thug Life II. We saw the thing as Thug L

 11. World Wide M.O.B.
 Figgaz feat.
 Big Syke & Outlawz

-Thug Pound : a crushed unborn project
+Thug Pound : ruins of a project under One Nation ground...

 The project was forgotten for a long time.
 We had no handwritten sheets about it in 2Pac papers (what is logical because it was more likely a Daz/Dogg Pound directed project...).
-And it was been in the shade of One Nation.
-Many tracks recorded for this project have a rough studio sound that can be compared to the One Nation sessions (all recorded in the "Wack Room") - first of all "Initiated" aka "Thug Pound" (track that probably launched the idea of the project).
+And it was somewhere in the shade of One Nation.
+Many tracks recorded for the project have that same rough studio sound that can be compared to these June sessions.
+First of all "Initiated" aka "Thug Pound" (track that may have launched the idea of the project).
 Songs like "This Life I Lead", "World Wide MOB Figgaz" and "Dumpin'" were firstly said to have been recorded in April-May before Gonzoe stated they were from January.
-"First 2 Bomb", an Outlaw Immortalz anthem produced by Daz was released unofficially in Makaveli & Dillinger aside of "Don't Go 2 Sleep" (track that appear in Outlawz tracklists in May).
-"Trump Tight" has the same music than "Coast II Coast" so it was easy to put it close to these sessions too even if Big Syke and Kadafi talk about Thug Life and Outlaw Immortalz (both concepts disappearing after February, and Kadafi not there in February).
+"First 2 Bomb", an Outlaw Immortalz anthem produced by Daz was unofficially released in Makaveli & Dillinger aside of "Don't Go 2 Sleep" (track that appear in Outlawz tracklists in May).
+"Trump Tight" has the same music than "Coast II Coast" so it was easy to put it close to these sessions too even if Big Syke and Kadafi talk about "Thug Life" and "Outlaw Immortalz" (both concepts disappearing after February).
 "NY' 87" was a late leaked track at the same time than Makaveli track "Whatch Ya Mouth"...
-Only stayed "Initiated" which is introduced by the words "Thug Pound biatch !" but released in Daz first solo album, like if it had been recorded for him.
+Only stayed "Initiated" which is introduced by the words "Thug Pound biatch !" but released in Daz first solo album, like if it had been recorded for him...

 Death Row equation : Thug Life II + Dogg Shit = Thug Pound